IGUNUBLUE/vue-profolio-blog/README.md

 ```
 The last one is to start your local environment.
 Check the *package.json* file to more scripts.
 ### Deploy (vercel)
-- create a project a select the project repository.
+- create a project and select the project repository.
-- create the environments variables.
+- create environment variables.
 - ready
 ### TODO:
 - Fix styles